burningglass/registrationgui/README.md

 Note. `-n` specifies the K8s namespace (it's optional)

-The above will create LoadBalancers for each service (initially in '<pending>' state and eventually showing the EXTERNAL-IPs each service is listening on, these LoadBalancers will direct all traffic to the respective Pods above)
+The above will create LoadBalancers for each service (initially in '\<pending\>' state and eventually showing the EXTERNAL-IPs each service is listening on, these LoadBalancers will direct all traffic to the respective Pods above)

-### 9.13 Test the application now running on K8s (in GCloud)
+### 9.12 Test the application now running on K8s (in GCloud)

 `curl https://[EXTERNAL-IP(for Registrationgui Server/ see above)]/colours`<br/>
 `curl https://[EXTERNAL-IP(for Registrationgui Client/ see above)]`

-# Registration Web App
-React app (front-end with back-end) to capture and display car interest registrations
+# Ignore this section

 ## H2